- Simple Guide to the Grand Alliance Order for Age of Sigmar

 Now for the bad news.
 Beyond being unable to make a list of maneaters you actually wouldn’t want to.
-The models are pretty expensive to collect ($30-$49 Canadian dollars for a single model).
+The models are pretty expensive to collect.
 Although they have great abilities, their point cost and poor save make them a bit of a liability; outside of perhaps a single unit.
 A unit of six can be pretty strong, but unfortunately it’s 440 points for six models.

 If you compare to standard Ogors, the Maneaters are obviously better.
 Maneaters have an extra attack, +1 to hit and a rend of -1.
 They also have pistols which are a short ranged source of D3 damage.
 They’ve also get a choice of special rules to make them even better.